Aashwi2/AVAX-Module3/README.md

 - **Minting Tokens**: The contract owner can mint new tokens to increase the total supply.
 - **Burning Tokens**: Any token holder can burn tokens, reducing the total supply.
 - **View Charities and Donors**: Both charities and donors can view their records of donations and receipts.
+- **Transfering Tokens**: Desired amount of tokens can be transfered and the totalSupply will reflect the remaining tokens.

 This project provides a secure and efficient way to manage donations through blockchain technology.
 ## Getting Started